 In addition, the Drone Maintenance Technician should conduct a comprehensive semi-annual inspection, including assessing the storage conditions of the drones, ensuring the availability of spare parts, and evaluating the overall operational status.

-FAILURE/DAMAGE/LOSS
+Failure/Damage/Loss

 Any failure, damage, or loss of drones should be recorded and reported to the Responsible Authority, the National Regulator, and other relevant bodies as required.